Casewise and Cellwise Robust Multilinear Principal Component Analysis: Methodology

 where $d = \left( {b^2}/{2} \right) + \left( q_1/q_2 \right) \ln\left(\cosh\left(q_2 (c - b)\right)\right)$.
 Its derivative, denoted by $\psi_{b,c} = \rho'_{b,c}$, is

-The hyperbolic tangent $\rho$ function and its derivative are shown in Figure~\ref{fig:HypTan} for the values $b = 1.5$, $c = 4$, $q_1 = 1.540793$ and $q_2 = 0.8622731$ advocated by~\cite{Raymaekers:FastCorr}.
+The hyperbolic tangent $\rho$-function and its derivative are shown in Figure~\ref{fig:HypTan} for $b=1.5$, $c=4$, $q_1=1.54$, and $q_2=0.86$.
+These choices offer a good balance between efficiency and robustness, as discussed in \cite{Hampel:bookIF} and~\cite{Raymaekers:FastCorr}.
+At the normal location model, the \textit{tanh} M-estimator attains approximately an efficiency of 95\% and a breakdown value of 50\%.
+Moreover it has a low gross-error sensitivity and minimal sensitivity in terms of asymptotic variance to infinitesimal contamination.
+These choices are further supported by the simulation results in Section~\ref{app:addsim} of the Supplementary Material.
 Since $\psi_{1.5,4}(z) = 0$ for $|z| \geqslant 4$, large outlying cells and cases will be completely downweighted in the estimation procedure.
 See Section~\ref{sec:algo} for more details.

 To correctly reduce the effect of both cellwise and casewise outliers, it is important that the scale estimates $\scell$ and $\hat{\sigma}_{2}$ in~\eqref{eq:obj} are robust as well.
 Therefore, we will use M-scale estimators based on an initial fit as described in Section~\ref{sec:init}.